 Building a Better Body Image

-So in the face of all the pressure society places on guys — and guys place on themselves — what can you do to fuel a positive body image?
+So what can you do to fuel a positive body image?
 Here are some ideas:

 - Recognize your strengths.
-Different physical attributes and body types are good for different things — and sometimes the things you did well as a kid can change during puberty.
+Different physical attributes and body types are good for different things.
 What does your body do well?
-Maybe your speed, flexibility, strength, or coordination leads you to excel at a certain sport.
+Maybe your speed, flexibility, strength, or coordination lead you to excel at a certain sport.
 Or perhaps you have non-sports skills, like drawing, painting, singing, playing a musical instrument, writing, or acting.
-Just exploring talents that you feel good about can help your self-esteem and how you think of yourself.
+Just exploring talents that you enjoy can help you feel good about yourself.

-If you don't like team sports, that's OK.
+- Do something athletic.
+Some guys excel at team sports, and find one or more they really enjoy.
+But what if team sports isn’t your thing?
+That's OK.
 Find another form of physical activity that gets you going.
 Depending on your interests and where you live, that may be mountain biking, rock climbing, yoga, dancing, or jogging.
 This will help you stay in shape and help you to appreciate skills you may not have realized you had in a team environment.

-- Look into starting a strength training program.
+- Start a strength training program.
 Exercise can help you look good and feel good about yourself.
-Good physiques don't just happen — they take hard work, regular workouts, and a healthy diet.
+Good physiques don't just happen — they require regular workouts and a healthy diet.
 There's no need to work out obsessively.
 A healthy routine can be as simple as exercising 20 minutes to an hour 3 days a week.
-Another benefit to working out properly is that it can boost your mood — lifting weights can lift your spirits.
+Another benefit to working out is that it can boost your mood — lifting weights can lift your spirits.

-- Don't trash your body, respect it!
-To help improve your view of your body, take care of it.
+- Don't trash your body — respect it!
+To improve your view of your body, take care of it.
 Smoking and other things you know to be harmful will take a toll after a while.
+Eat nutritious foods.
+Get enough sleep.
+Practice good grooming habits — shower regularly; take care of your teeth, hair, and skin; and wear clean clothes.
 Treating yourself well over time results in a healthier, stronger body — and that contributes to a better body image.
-Practicing good grooming habits — regular showering; taking care of your teeth, hair, and skin; wearing clean clothes, etc. — also can help you build a positive body image.
+Treating yourself well over time results in a healthier, stronger body — and that contributes to a better body image.